Soviso26/hello-world/README.md

 # hello-world
+This is a good time to begin
-starting to learn github as I want to learn automated testing with cucumber
+starting to try out github as I want to learn automated testing with cucumber so that we can write kiving documentation